-The library room measures 28 by 76 feet, and together with an annex will accommodate a library of several times the present size.
+The present library room measures 28 by 76 feet.
 The stacks are so arranged that the intervening spaces can be used to place tables and chairs, in order that students may conveniently pursue any line of study without carrying books to their rooms.